hariswb/ga-community-detection/README.md

 ## Community Detection With Genetic Algorithm

-From time to time, social network analysis requires us to classify the number groups made up a given network.
+From time to time, social network analysis requires us to classify the number of groups from a given network.
 This simple module is a python implementation of a locus based genetic algorithm for community detection by Clara Pizzuti.[1]

 This algorithm is particularly good at detecting communities in which we don't know their number beforehand.
 This algorithm finds communities by its structure: it classify densely connected nodes into a group.
 Although it runs slow, this algorithm will help us in preliminary analysis of a social network.

-#### Example use:
+#### Usage

 ```
 import gacomm as gc